 This modern boutique in Central Phoenix is charming and full of AZ pride.
 I love shopping here for gifts, or when I need a little something for myself that reminds me of home.
 I would compare their clothing and accessory collection to Anthropologie (but local).
 Definitely check this place out!
 If you visit during December, definitely attend their indie craft festival, Crafeteria.
 And if you’re a music fan, visit Stinkweeds next door for a huge selection of vinyl records.

-This cutie little boutique in Phoenix LOVES Arizona.
-I practically drool over their Instagram every day; everything is just so cute!
+This cute little boutique in Phoenix LOVES Arizona.
+I practically drool over their Instagram every day; everything is just so darling!
 Their products are super unique and just scream “desert goddess.”
 This is a must visit!

 Phx General co-owners Kenny Barrett and Joshua Hahn handpick locally made gifts that are ethically created, sustainably sourced, and that invoke the “Desert Modern” aesthetic.
 So yeah, I want to shop here all the time.